-This test causes fire Notification Appliance Circuits to be activated for the purpose of conducting a fire drill or bell test.
+This test causes fire Notification Appliance Circuits (or any NAC having a non-zero response type programmed) to be activated (in either steady or pulsing manner, as programmed in field 315, for the purpose of conducting a fire drill or bell test.
 This test can only be activated by the installer or master users from partition 1 keypads by entering the corresponding security code + [#] + 69.
 The burglary portion of the system must be disarmed.